 For wood-based boards for which a glue bond is an integral feature, bond performance is critical and guidance is provided in BS EN 13986.
-Guidance on treatment of wood-based board materials is provided in Commodity Specification C11 (see Annex).

 4.1.6 Metal fittings and fixings

 It is important that metal fittings and fixings should not be attached to wood prior to treatment with copper-based preservatives unless the preservative manufacturer confirms this is acceptable.